PyThaiNLP/tokenization-benchmark/README.md

-# Thai Word Segmentation Benchmark
+# Word Tokenisation Benchmark for Thai

 ### Objectives
 - A framework for evaluating word segmentation quality for Thai